3rd/git-service/README.md

 - if the repository does not exits at the specified `CLONE_PATH`, it will be cloned
-- a clone/pull will always happen on start
+- a clone/pull will always happen on start, if neither are successful the service **will crash**
 - to debug, launch with `DEBUG=level`, where `level` is one of `debug`, `trace`, `info`, `error`